• Skip to primary navigation

 Top view of a white bowl full of creamy artichoke soup served with croutons and parsley.

 I always keep a can of artichoke hearts in my pantry.
-They’re convenient and can add a bit of something special to your pasta, salad, and they’re absolutely great on pizza.
+They’re convenient and can add something special to your pasta, salad, and they’re great on pizza.

-And you’ll be delightfully surprised at how delicious this soup tastes when you combine a can of artichoke hearts with a few everyday ingredients like potatoes, fresh parsley and lemon juice.
+You’ll be delighted at how delicious this soup tastes when you combine a can of artichoke hearts with a few everyday ingredients like potatoes, fresh parsley, and lemon juice.

 It makes the perfect spring soup recipe: fresh, bright, and creamy.

-The artichoke flavor is not dominant though, but it’s delicate and pairs beautifully with a touch of fresh lemon.
-And the recipe calls for a small amount of light cream, enough to add texture without weighing it down.
+The artichoke flavor is not dominant, but it’s delicate and pairs beautifully with a touch of fresh lemon.
+The recipe calls for a small amount of light cream, enough to add texture without weighing it down.

 List of the ingredients